-In stereolithography (commonly known as “SLA” or “SL”), a 3D CAD drawing is turned into a solid object through the repeated solidification of liquid resin by a UV laser.
+In stereolithography (or “stereolithography apparatus,” commonly known as “SLA,” or “SL”), a 3D CAD file is turned into a solid object through the repeated solidification of liquid resin by a UV laser.
 Among the most common additive manufacturing techniques, SLA can produce cosmetically superior parts in as little as 1-2 days.
 At ProtoCAM, we provide both Stereolithography prototyping and SLA production services.

 Our Stereolithography Work

 ProtoCAM's proprietary clear bottle finish rivals production clarity